 Our solenoid valves are all tested in house following very strict quality guidelines.
 We opened our doors in 1936 and ever since then we have been committed to bringing top of the line products and customer service that cannot be beat!

-Some common applications include refrigeration, HVAC and air conditioning, power washing, agricultural air conditioning, pneumatic and hydraulic systems (motors, cylinders, buffers, etc.), compressed air systems, automotive engineering and household appliance.
+Common uses of solenoids include refrigeration, HVAC and air conditioning systems, power washing, agricultural air conditioning, pneumatic and hydraulic systems (such as motors, cylinders, and buffers), compressed air systems, automotive engineering, and various household appliances.

 The History of Solenoid Valves

-This trend of improvement continued on into the late 20th century.
-For instance, starting in the ‘70s, manufacturers began producing automatic shut-off solenoid valves, which were safer and easier to operate than manual control shut-off valves.
+The trend of advancements persisted into the late 20th century.
+In the 1970s, automatic shut-off solenoid valves emerged, offering safer and more user-friendly alternatives to manual shut-off valves.

 Design